t-shoemaker/2024_dtl_lm-interpretability/chapters/04_ngram-models.md

 When compared against the average probability of tokens in our corpus, our weighted sampling strategy has slightly less perplexity than our unweighted one.
-That tells us it is easier to represent our baseline distribution with the weighted samples than with the unweighted ones.
-In other words, the weighted samples are a better approximation of the underlying corpus.
-As a **model** of our corpus, weighted samples are better than unweighted ones.
+That tells us it is somewhat easier to represent our baseline distribution with the weighted samples than with the unweighted ones.
+In other words, the weighted samples are a better approximation of the mean probability of tokens in our corpus.

 Cross-entropy and perplexity are two ways to validate such a model, but they are not necessarily the final determinants for what makes a good model.
 Neither